 How I Simplified My Szechuan Sauce

-Since I don’t believe it’s worth it to bring in contraband for any dish ever (coupled with the fact that I’m not super picky), I decided to simplify the sauce I made for my Szechuan tofu and peppers stir-fry.
+Since I don’t believe it’s worth it to bring in contraband for any dish ever (coupled with the fact that I’m not super picky), I decided to simplify the sauce I made for my Szechuan tofu recipe.

 To infuse the sauce with its signature spicy flavor, I used chili garlic sauce (this one is my favorite).
 I’m pretty sure sriracha will work just as well.